IbcAlpha/IBC/userguide.md

 ### Configuring IBC

 IBC must be supplied with a configuration file.
-A specimen file called IBC.ini is included in the distribution ZIP.
+A specimen file called Config.ini is included in the distribution ZIP.
 You will need to edit this file to include your IB username and password, and to ensure that IBC behaves in the way that best suits your needs.